 We continually upgrade our system to improve reliability.
 The projects detailed on this page represent just a few examples of our ongoing and planned system improvements.
 Click on a project’s title to read more about it.
 If you have questions or comments, contact us via email.

 IREA is improving service in the Bergen Park area with line and facilities upgrades.
-The area is currently cut off from other parts of IREAâ€™s system and is served by a substation and transmission line maintained by Xcel Energy.
-IREA recently built an addition to that substation that allows us to take service directly from the 115-kilovolt transmission system, rather than the 25-kilovolt distribution feed that previously served the area.
-We rebuilt the main distribution loops in the area, with the exception of one piece along Saddleback Drive, which will be constructed in 2021.
-We conduct distribution maintenance and vegetation management work in the area on an ongoing basis, and in September 2020 fire mitigation work was performed on the transmission line that feeds the Bergen Park Substation.
+The area is currently cut off from other parts of IREAâ€™s system and is served by a transmission line maintained by Xcel Energy.
+IREA recently built an addition to an Xcel substation that allows us to take service directly from the 115-volt transmission system, rather than the 25-volt distribution feed that previously served the area.
+We rebuilt the main distribution loops in the area, except for one piece along Saddleback Drive, which will be constructed in 2021.
+We conduct distribution maintenance and vegetation management work in the area on an ongoing basis, and in early September, fire mitigation work was performed on the transmission line that feeds the Bergen Park Substation.

 IREA is rebuilding an existing distribution line to improve reliability and mitigate the risk of wildfire in the Deer Creek Canyon area.
 Several outages have occurred along a 5.5-mile segment of 12.47-kilovolt line between C-470 and Tiny Town.
-Parts of the segment are not accessible with typical line-building equipment; holes must be dug by hand and poles flown in and placed via helicopter.
-Work on the project began in Spring 2020 and will continue into Fall 2021.
-Engineering was completed by Stanley Consultants.
-Colorado Powerline is the primary contractor and utilizes helicopter services by HeliQwest International.
+Parts of the segment are not accessible with typical line-building equipment, so holes must be dug by hand and poles set via helicopter.
+This project began in Spring 2020 and will continue into Fall 2021.

 Due to continued growth in southern Parker and eastern Castle Rock, IREA has identified the need for a new substation near the Town of Franktown, along U.S. Highway 83.
 The site has been permitted through Douglas County and engineering has started.
 Construction likely will begin in May 2021 and be completed by March 2022.